pSeven Enterprise deployment¶

 User storage quotas¶

-If you have enabled disk quotas on the file storage NFS server, pSeven Enterprise should detect this and enable the user storage quota management (see Enabling user storage quota).
+If you have enabled disk quota support on the user data storage NFS server, pSeven Enterprise should detect this and enable user storage quota management (see Enabling storage quota).

 - Sign in as admin and go to pSeven Enterprise settings